How digitization is decarbonizing industry

 Posted: September 14, 2022

-AVEVA Vice President of Sustainability, Lisa Wee, is back to break down how all these emissions make up our carbon footprints and detail how AVEVA software is helping both AVEVA and its customers reduce emissions and get to net zero by 2050.
-Some highlights from Lisa’s discussion:
+AVEVA Vice President of Sustainability, Lisa Wee, is back to break down how upstream and downstream emissions make up our carbon footprints and detail how AVEVA software is helping both AVEVA and its customers reduce emissions and get to net zero by 2050.

 From AVEVA studios, this is Our Industrial Life, the podcast that brings you stories from the essential industries and investigates how data and technology are shaping the future of the connected industrial economy.

 In the last couple of years, AVEVA has made a big push to put sustainability at the center of its business practices.
 It's one of the business's core values.
 Today I'm going to be talking with AVEVA’s Vice President of Sustainability, Lisa Wee, to understand what the company is doing to support our own as well as our customers’ sustainability goals.
 Thanks for joining me, Lisa.

 So, I'd love to hear you talk a little bit about why AVEVA has decided to make sustainability such a huge focus.

 It's interesting.
 We have always had a focus on sustainability at AVEVA—in part because our products help our customers to advance their sustainability goals.
 We help them become more efficient.
 We help them reduce waste through digitalization.
 But we've noticed that, for our customers, it's also become an increasingly important topic.
 We ran some research just recently, and it showed that 95% of them, especially at the executive level, rated sustainability as a top priority.